-A selected list of novels, short stories, and poetry, mostly by writers from the various countries, but also some key works by writers from other countries.
+A selected list of novels, short stories, and poetry,

 While waiting in a clinic, Yemeni-American poet Jacob mulls over his life, which began with little promise, and was filled with turmoil.
 All the while, Satan is flirting with him, Death tells him to call it quits, and there are fourteen saints hanging about.
 Jacob is confronted with what is worth remembering and what should be forgotten in his exceptional life.

 Post-World War II Cairo is the setting for murmurings of political change and upheaval.
 Alaa Al Aswany writes about a once prosperous landowner whose life has taken a turn for the worse.
 He finds work as a servant at the Automobile Club, once the private reserve of former colonials.
 This 1950s political/social/economic setting is a portent of future dissatisfaction and unrest.